jamesjenner/meltingpot/README.md

 ##The Melting Pot version 0.1
-An application with the following components:
+An application template with the following components:

 * html based front end
 * node.js back end
 * websockets as the communication channel between font and back end

-The intention is to allow extensibility so that the backend can be remote or local, however the default is local.
+The purpose is to allow rapid development of a web based client, utilising encapsulated protocol extensions to remove the pain of a typical thin client / websocket style application.
+This allows the developer to focus on the front end design and back end logic without worrying about communications and the framework to support the server.

 ##Features